ElrikGroupCo/docs-flightsayer/README.md

 # Subscriptions [/subscriptions]

 The subscriptions endpoint lists all flight status update subscriptions, and allows you to create, update, and delete subscriptions.
 When you subscribe to a flight status update, you will receive push notifications whenever the status of the flight in question changes, sent to a specified URL.
+Note that the flight subscription will be automatically deleted sometime after the final POST request is sent to the target URL (this occcurs after the flight lands or is cancelled).

 ## Retrieve all subscriptions [GET /subscriptions/]
 Retrieve all current flight subscriptions